The Allier between Saint-Yorre and Abrest

 Worth a visit

-At the start, you will cross the magnificent Nicolas Larbaud park, following the avenue of lime trees.
+At the start, you will cross the magnificent Nicolas Larbaud Park, following the avenue of lime trees.

-On the left bank, the route is further away from the river, but you can get closer to it at times.
+On the left bank, the route is further from the river, but you can get closer to it at times.

 Reviews and comments